 - Final Thoughts

-Tax is a fee that people and entities are required to pay to the government to fund various social services and infrastructures that are crucial for nation-building and economic growth.
+Tax is a fee that people and entities need to pay to the government to fund various social services and infrastructure crucial for nation-building and economic growth.

 In the Philippines, the National Internal Revenue Code states the rules on taxation.
 Also known as the Tax Code, it identifies who should pay taxes and the types of taxes that should be collected from taxpayers.